stekole/bandmates/README.md

 # Introduction

-Ever hate your bassist in your band?
+Ever hate thee bassist in your band?
 Use this script to download audio and remove instruments on the fly using [demuc](https://github.com/facebookresearch/demucs) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 Remove any of the following supported instruments in the model
 - bass